hananezlitni/HZ-CAS741-Project/docs/VnVPlan/README.md

 # Verification & Validation Plan

-This folder contains the project's system verification and validation plan.
+This folder contains the project's system and unit verification and validation plans.